Time (Ray Price album)

-Time is the 44th album by Ray Price, released by Audium Records, August 27, 2002.
+Time is the 44th album by Ray Price, released by Audium Records, August 27, 2002, and the last to be released in his lifetime.

 Critical reception

 Jim Smith of AllMusic writes, "Price is in excellent voice, astonishingly so at times, and it's a genuine pleasure to hear how well his talent has endured, even well into his seventh decade."

 Jerry Renshaw reviews the album for The Austin Chronicle and gives it 3½ stars.
 He concludes his review by saying, "If you listen to his version of Howard's "What If I Say Goodbye" and don't feel a twinge, then you might want to make sure there's not a dead fish where your heart ought to be."

 Track listing

 Track information and credits adapted from the album's liner notes.